 consciousness.
 Our experience of colors, smells, tastes and sounds are all subjective creations of our mammalian neurological evolution, yet as little as a hundred years ago, humans perceived a different reality from ours.
 Reality continues to change, transform, and evolve with our consciousness.

-In the next generation, we won't interface with the electronic world via computers; rather we'll be immersed directly in an augmented reality.
+In the next generation, we won't interface with the electronic world via computers; rather we'll be directly immersed in it.
 The Internet will be like electricity — a utility that's always on, transparent, omnipresent.
-We will always be plugged in to this brave new world, floating freely, unconsciously — completely unaware of its presence, and without questioning its purpose.
-Eventually, the Internet may even begin to develop its own intelligence, a symbiosis of algorithms, code and fuzzy logic, so that one day, we are able to interact with the collective consciousness of humanity.
+We'll always be plugged in to this brave new augmented world, floating freely in a sea of data, completely unaware of its presence, and without questioning its purpose.
+Eventually, the Internet may even begin to develop its own consciousness, a symbiosis of algorithms, code and fuzzy logic that allows it to interface with human consciousness.

-All this is a long way from the makeshift darkroom I set up in the basement of my parents’ house where I learnt my craft, honed my skills and developed my love for mixing chemicals like a mad scientist, and watching a black and white print miraculously come to life under a dim red light.
+All this is a long way from the makeshift darkroom I set up in the basement of my parents’ house where I learned my craft, honed my skills, and developed my love for mixing chemicals like a mad scientist.
+There was no greater magic than watching a black and white print miraculously come to life under a dim red light.
 All this may one day be a lost art in our hectic modern world, where increasingly, everything seems to be about quick thrills, where style over substance rules, and where the destination often seems more important than the journey.
 Whatever the future holds, photography, in whatever form, will always be more than just technique.
 Photography is an exercise in touching the world by viewing it, and we will always need new eyes to imagine it as others wouldn’t.▪️

 s technology topples old paradigms across the board, new pieces are being strategically arranged to radically change the way we play the game.
 That game, our reality, was manufactured over millennia by the evolution of human